PreethiPantangi/LeetCode/153/README.md

 3. -5000 <= nums[i] <= 5000
 4. All the integers of nums are unique.
 5. nums is sorted and rotated between 1 and n times.

+### Logic
+### Approach 1
+1. While the first element is greater that the last element we will sort the array
+2. Return the first element of the array

+### Approach 2
+1. If mid element is greater that the last element move start t0 mid + 1
+2. Else move end to end
+3. Run this loop until start < end
+4. Return arr[start]